Rupestrian Churches Matera Park Tour

 How long is the walking tour?

-The excursion includes a route of around 4 kilometres (about 2.5 miles, approximately a 50-minute walk).
-The guide will adjust the pace based on your group's needs.
+During the excursion, you'll complete a route of around 4 kilometres (about 2.5 miles - around a 50-minute walk).
+The guide will adjust the pace according to your group’s needs.

 Temporary Closures

 Due to rehabilitation work on the rock churches, visits to the churches mentioned in the itinerary are suspended until further notice.
-Instead, you will enter the church of Santa Maria della Palomba, a notable 16th-century sanctuary.
+Instead, you'll enter the church of Santa Maria della Palomba, a 16th-century sanctuary.

 Preise